Updated: 28 November 2023

 Regions and whole country.

 The Adult Education Survey (AES) was first conducted in the period May-August 2007.
 The survey is conducted every fifth year and round two was in 2012.
 Data collection for the third round was carried out in the period October 2016 - February 2017.
+Data collection for the fourth round was carried out in the period December 2022 - January 2023.
 The reference period for the data collection are the last 12 months prior to the interview.
 While AES previously was conducted every fifth year, regulation 2019/1700 of the European Parliament and the Council specifies that from 2021, AES is conducted every sixth year.
-The next round will be conducted in 2022/2023.

 AES microdata files are delivered to Eurostat.